sivaram143/sivaram143.github.io/resume.md

     -   Developed the UI screen as per vz company standards.
     -   Understand the LTE basics and part of call trace development of LTE interfaces
     -   Learned splunk web-framework and developed the KPI dashboards using the Cassandra db
+    -   Working exp on IOT analytics with Splunk
     -   Understand and working exp on Apache drill, parquet files
     -   Prepare the technical documentations
+    -   Involving in created data cleaning, data validation script in R/ Python for IOT Analytics insights and reports.
     -   Developed the POC using React, Node.js, Dse graph, Next Ui to show the LTE interface flow in topological view
     -   Understand the gremlin queries
+    -   Understanding of developing web analytics using Piwik
+    -   Having hands-on exp in building the Network diagonsis tool helpful to admins detect the fault (React, Python)
     -   Developed the chat bot app using Amazon Lex as part of Hackthon
     -   Got hands-on experience on the SDN basics as part SDN bootcamp
     -   Apart from technical, Active Participant in CSR activities